Youngkin's school warnings intensify the GOP's suburban push

 In the Richmond suburbs, Alsuin Preis, a member of the Henrico County Democrats executive committee, said she’s skeptical Youngkin will sway many Democratic women, but she worries he might appeal to anti-Trump Republicans.
 She has noticed a surge of Youngkin yard signs in her neighborhood, a swing district that shifted blue after Trump’s election.

-“Glenn Younkin has given them permission to not be ashamed anymore,” she said of her Republican neighbors.
+“Glenn Youngkin has given them permission to not be ashamed anymore,” she said of her Republican neighbors.

 Two decades ago, George W. Bush focused on education to portray himself as a “compassionate conservative.”
 Youngkin is trying to do the same by talking up his own plans to raise teacher pay and boost education spending.
 Both are also McAuliffe priorities.